SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 ### Troubleshooting accesing contexts of different classes

-I tried to further separate the responsibilities of the Adapter class into a new "UI" class that exclusively manipulated the DOM, however while this works to get data from the database into the front end it is more complicated to use the same lgic when sending POST requests.
-I found myself having to initialize a request from "UI" class but would have to set a new Adapter on the constructor and then on the constructor set a new UI class.
-This generates an infinite loop and a stack overload.
-Thus my Adapter class by itself ended up having to handle all of the fetch requests and DOM manipulation with methods in its own scope/context.
+I tried to further separate the DOM manipulation responsibilities of the Adapter class into a new "UserInterface" class that exclusively had these methods/functions.
+However I realized that while this works to get data from the database into the front end it is more complicated to use it when sending data to the database (POST requests, etc.).

+So I found myself having to set the Post request method from the UserInterface class and not the Adapter, because the user input was obtained in the UserInterface class.
+That defeated my assumption that the Adapter could be exclusively responsible for AJAX requests and the UserInterface for DOM manipulation.
+Thus my Adapter class by itself ended up having to handle all of the fetch requests and DOM manipulation with methods in its own scope/context, in order for methods to have access to the data.

 ### Interaction between modules

-In a nutshell, the App class declares the Adapter which handles all of the rest of the methods to load the app like loading the songs from the database, and the chords.
-So new chord and song objects are created with the response from fetch.
+In a nutshell, the App class declares the Adapter which has all of the methods to load the app like loading the songs from the database, loading the chords and the beats.

 The songs from the database are created in the front end by passing the json into a the renderSongButton method, which creates a button for the song that plays all of the chords belonging to the song when clicking on it.

 Then, a new song object is created on load for the user to interact with and save into the database.

+The chords are pushed into a song into three Song methods, chords, to hold all the Chord objects, audios to store the chord audios, and files, to reference the .wav files on the front end directory.

 ## Editing the song in the track card

 So the goal was to be able to edit a song in the track card by adding/removing chords.
 This was a very challenging issue because of the structure of the chord and song objects.
-Initially I considered creating new .wav files to create a song but to acheive the editing ended up using an array of html audio tags as the song.
+Initially I considered joining the chord .wav sounds into a new .wav file to create a song, however, I found I could use collections of chords to make the song and edit the collections to acheive the editing of the song.
+Each chord has an "audio" HTML tag that can be played on the browser.

-This brings a new level of complexity because both classes have to deal with audio html tags in order to play sound, on top of their other attributes.
-And in a song there is a chords attribute that contains the chord objects but also the audios attribute which is a collection of html tags that is iterated over in order to play each audio.
+This brought a new level of complexity because both classes had to deal with audio html tags in order to play sound, on top of their other attributes.

-A refactoring could be to only access the audios from the chord objects in the song, so that there are no audios on the song but only chord objects.

 The process to delete a chord from a song involved creating a random id property called *edit_id* on the chords so that the audios on the track could be filtered by that edit_id.
 This attribute is assigned on the creation of a chord object, and its also assigned to the corresponsing audio html tag.
 For the audios in a song to have the same edit_id than the chords in the song they have to be created simultaneusly, however I encountered a bug where I was not creating them in the same instance so I was getting an edit_id that was not the same.
 So my filter method was not finding the correct id to delete the chord and audio from the song.